mozilla/version-control-tools/docs/hgmozilla/auth.rst

    Your account (me@example.com) has privileges to access Mercurial over SSH.

+  You are a member of the following LDAP groups that govern source control
+  access:

+     scm_level_1

+  This will give you write access to the following repos:

+     Try

+  You will NOT have write access to the following repos:

+     Autoland (integration/autoland), Firefox Repos (mozilla-central, releases/*), ...

    You did not specify a command to run on the server.
 This server only supports running specific commands.
 Since there is nothing to do, you are being disconnected.